tilln/jmeter-iso8583/README.md

    This may be used to include additional (or exclude standard) tags (default: `9F02,9F03,9F1A,95,5F2A,9A,9C,9F37,82,9F36,9F10`).
 - `jmeter.iso8583.binaryFieldTags`:
-   Comma-separated list of hexadecimal tag numbers that will be interpreted as binary fields (default: none).
+   Comma-separated list of hexadecimal tag numbers that will be interpreted as binary fields, in addition to binary EMV tags (default: none).
 - `jmeter.iso8583.ksnDescriptor`:
    Defines the [Key Serial Number Scheme](https://en.wikipedia.org/wiki/Derived_unique_key_per_transaction#Practical_Matters_(KSN_scheme)), i.e. the length (in hex digits) of the KSN parts: BDK ID (or KSI), Device ID (or TRSM ID), transaction counter